-RESEARCH AND DEVELOPMENT.
-Research and development expense for the three months ended April 3, 2004 was \$18.1 million, or 16.0% of revenues, which reflected an increase of \$8.6 million, or 90.4%, as compared with research and development expense of \$9.5 million, or 14.9% of revenues, for the three months ended March 29, 2003.
-The increase in the dollar amount and percentage of research and development expense was principally due to increased staffing, including personnel related to our acquisition of Cygnal, and associated costs to pursue new product development opportunities, and to continue to develop new testing methodologies for newly introduced and existing products.
-We expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales volume and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.
+The increase in the dollar amount of research and development expense for the recent three and nine month periods was principally due to increased staffing, including personnel related to our acquisition of Cygnal, and associated occupancy and other costs to pursue new product development opportunities, and to continue to develop new testing methodologies for newly introduced and existing products.
+Some of our more significant development projects in the mobile-handset product area include a power amplifier, a single chip transceiver, and an EDGE compliant radio.
+Significant development projects in the broad-based mixed-signal product area include microcontrollers integrating analog-to-digital converters targeting precision measurement applications.
+All of these development projects are scheduled to be completed over the next twelve months.
+Additionally, many of these new products are being sampled by certain of our customers and are in the design-in phase.
+We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way until fiscal years 2005 or 2006.
+Additionally, we expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales volume and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.